SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Archival material
 * Authoritative Suite objects

-A source does not automatically establish truth.
+A Source does not automatically establish truth.

 Instead, it establishes origin.

-Understanding origin is essential for evaluating context, reliability, evidence, provenance, and historical meaning.
+Understanding origin is essential for evaluating context, reliability, Evidence, Provenance, and historical meaning.

 ---

-## Source, Evidence, and Provenance
+# Source, Evidence, Provenance, and Verification

-Source, Evidence, and Provenance are related but distinct.
+These concepts are related but distinct.

-### Source
+## Source

 Answers:

 > Where did the information come from?

-### Evidence
+## Evidence

 Answers:

-> What material bears on the Chronicle Entry, claim, or occurrence?
+> What material bears on the Chronicle Entry, claim, or Occurrence?

 Evidence may: